mswjs/data/README.md

 const user = db.user.create({ firstName: 'John' })
 const post = db.post.create({
   title: 'My journey',
-  // Use a "user" entity as an actual value of this post's author.
+  // Use a "user" entity as the actual value of this post's author.
   author: user,
 })